Leadership Exchange Academy

 What is the size and makeup of the cohort program?

 Because the cohort program is designed to be an engaging small group experience, the number of participants admitted is limited.
-We receive many applications and admit a small group of under 35 into the program.
+We receive many applications and admit less than 40 into the program.
 We have a variety of backgrounds and ages represented in the cohort program.
 Our participants are all well-respected leaders in their professions and in their communities.
-We have had former and current mayors, top business, military, community, and public policy leaders all participate in our cohort program.
+We have had former mayors, top business, military, community, and public policy leaders participate in our cohort program.

 After the cohort program is completed, what is next?

 Each cohort program consists of a different group of participants.
 Once the four-day cohort program is completed, participants become alumni.
-As an alumnus there is no need to apply to another cohort program.
 Upon successful completion of the cohort program, alumni are given further opportunities to continue to develop as leaders, interact with alumni from other cohorts and help mentor current and future program participants.
 Alumni are also given opportunities to participate in special events and activities.
 These opportunities are only available to program alumni.

 What topics are covered during the four-day cohort program?

-In general, the four workshop days for each cohort program typically include the following topics:
+In general, each cohort program typically includes the following topics:

 Legislative Process